General meaning

 - In which area do you feel the need for a clear gesture to break free from a heavy immobility?

-- What concrete changes are you willing to take on once the cut is made?
+- What concrete changes are you willing to undertake once the cut is made?

 - What hidden issues or tensions would you benefit from shedding light on before making your decision?